What is a Medical and Clinical Laboratory Technologist?

 - Obtain, cut, stain, and mount biological material on slides for microscopic study and diagnosis, following standard laboratory procedures.

-Things a Medical & Clinical Laboratory Technologist Should Know How to Do
+Skills Needed to be a Medical & Clinical Laboratory Technologist

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.